Tech-Savvy Workers Increasingly Common in Non-IT Roles

 When, if ever, will we reach the point where the executives themselves need specialized skills?

 Re:Why is it always the workers that need skills?
-(Score:4, Insightful)
+(Score:5, Insightful)

 When will we reach the point where we don't even need executives?